Published: 11 June 2021

 The NIHR supports the Researcher Development Concordat which recognises the critical role of research and innovation in delivering the UK’s ambitious economic and industrial strategies, and aims to set the gold standard in researcher development and use it as a competitive advantage.
 NIHR research applicants should understand the concordat and consider this when completing their application.

-Helpful links: Diversity and Inclusion and Promoting equality, diversity and inclusion in research.
+Helpful links: Promoting equality, diversity and inclusion in research.

 Please provide a detailed explanation of the inclusion/exclusion criteria.